Know your travel industry terms

 GDS (Global Distribution System)

-An international computerized reservation system which allows buyers to book and view live inventory from a wide range of suppliers such airlines, hotels and car rentals.
+An international computerized reservation system which allows buyers to book and view live inventory from a wide range of suppliers such as airlines, hotels, and car rentals.

 A city or airport that serves as a main point of transfer for passengers using a given airline.